Proton Business Suite Review (2026): Is It Finally a Google Workspace Killer?

 - Open-source software allows independent security audits

-- Comprehensive suite covering email, calendar, storage, VPN, and passwords
+- Comprehensive suite covering email, calendar, office tools, storage, VPN, and passwords

 - Free trial available for all business plans